Infineon/Code-Examples-for-the-ModusToolbox-PSoC-6-SDK/CE220823_PSoC6_SMIFMemWriteAndRead/readme.txt

 --------------
 PSoC 6 BLE Pioneer Kit
 PSoC 6 WiFi-BT Pioneer Kit
-PSoC 6 WiFi-BT Prototyping Kit
+PSoC 6 Wi-Fi BT Prototyping Kit

 Overview
 --------
-Demonstrates read/write operation to external memory by using Serial memory interface(SMIF) in Quad Serial peripheral interface (QSPI) mode.
+Demonstrates interfacing with an external NOR flash memory using the Serial Memory Interface (SMIF) block in Quad Serial Peripheral Interface (QSPI) mode.
 This example also checks the integrity of the read data against written data.

 Build and Program